KIrynaW/coast-keepers-project/README.md

         ![Header Nav Hover Feature - About](docs/readme-images/navabout-selected.jpg)

-     - The hover feature alows the user to highlight the page in the menu they want to visit next.
+     - The hover feature allows the user to highlight the page in the menu they want to visit next.

         ![Header Nav Hover Feature - Schedule](docs/readme-images/navschedule-selected.jpg)